 There is often variation in the sizes of the data that we process using DL.
 Images can be of different resolutions, textual sentences and documents can be of different lengths, and audio can be of different durations.
-Processing such data exhibiting variation in shape, or shape dynamism (Shen et al., 2020), using the same model and further, as part of the same mini-batch is therefore important.
+Processing such data exhibiting variation in shape, or shape dynamism (Shen et al., 2020), using the same model and in the same minibatch is therefore important.
 An example elementwise operation on such data is shown in Fig. 1, where the slices of the inner dimension of tensor A have variable sizes.
 Such tensors and operators are referred to as ragged tensors and ragged operators respectively.
-Note how the shape dynamism translates to a variable bound for loop L2 which iterates over the variable-sized tensor slices.
+Note how the shape dynamism translates to a variable bound for loop L2, which iterates over the variable-sized tensor slices.

-Figure 2.
-Wasted computation due to padding in a transformer encoder layer.
+Figure 2: Wasted computation due to padding in a transformer encoder layer.

-Past work has developed hand-optimized kernels to accelerate some important ragged applications such as batched matrix multiplication with variable dimensions (Li et al., 2019; Nath et al., 2010), triangular matrix multiplication (Charara et al., 2016) and the widely-used transformer (Vaswani et al., 2017) models (Eff; FT).
+Past work has developed hand-optimized kernels to accelerate some important ragged applications such as batched matrix multiplication with variable dimensions (Li et al., 2019; Nath et al., 2010), triangular matrix multiplication (Charara et al., 2016) and the widely-used transformer (Vaswani et al., 2017) models (ByteDance; Nvidia).
 Such hand-optimized kernels, however, require substantial development effort and, hence, are available only for a few operators.
-Further, they are not portable across different hardware substrates, which is problematic due to the rapid pace of innovation in DL hardware.
+Further, they are not portable across different hardware substrates, which is problematic due to the rapid innovation in DL hardware.

-While some DL frameworks have started providing support for ragged operators recently (TFR; PTN), it is quite limited (TFI; PTI; NTL) as discussed in §8.
-Therefore, frameworks usually rely on efficient dense tensor algebra kernels implemented in vendor libraries such as cuDNN (Chetlur et al., 2014) and oneDNN (one) or generated by tensor compilers such as TVM (Chen et al., 2018a) to target parallel hardware.
-Padding (illustrated in the top right of Fig. 1) and
+While some DL frameworks have started providing support for ragged operators recently (TensorFlow Team, 2022; PyTorch Team, 2022), it is quite limited (TensorFlow Community; PyTorch Community; PyTorch Team) as discussed in §8.
+Therefore, frameworks usually rely on efficient dense tensor algebra kernels implemented in vendor libraries such as cuDNN (Chetlur et al., 2014) and oneDNN (Intel) or generated by tensor compilers such as TVM (Chen et al., 2018a)

-1Carnegie Mellon University, Pittsburgh, USA 2OctoML.
+&lt;sup>1Carnegie Mellon University, Pittsburgh, USA OctoML.
 Correspondence to: Pratik Fegade <ppf@cs.cmu.edu>.